Valensole Lavender Fields – Driving the Lavender Route in Provence

 The rolling hills here are prime for photos, and there’s plenty of space for everyone to get their shot.
 In a stroke of clever marketing, there’s a rather large Hollywood-style Terraroma sign smack bang in the middle of the field, but it’s easy enough to work around it with angles, cropping, or just walking towards the far end of the field if you don’t want it in your shot.

-The Terraroma distillery is across the road, where you’ll park.
+The actual distillery is across the road, where you’ll park.
 So pop in and pick up some honey, essential oils, or a bunch of dried lavender for your photoshoot while you’re there!

 From here, the fields merge into your next lavender spot, Lavandes Angelvin.

-If you’ve visited Terraroma next door, you can just walk across to these fields.
+Lavandes Angelvin is on the left-hand side of the road.
+If you’ve visited Terraroma next door, you can just walk across to these fields, located here.

 If you’re coming by car, there’s a small car park on your right as you approach.
 Park your car there and pick up some tasty treats from the roadside stall selling lavender-infused goodies.